 Proven ability to relate effectively to people of various ages and backgrounds, including an understanding and appreciation of gender, cultural, ethnic and international differences.

-Skilled at assisting students with a wide range of presenting concerns, with special expertise and experience working with underrepresented and international students.
+Skilled at assisting students with a wide range of presenting concerns.

 Extensive knowledge of community mental health resources and skilled at connecting students with these resources.